bitcoinhush/bitcoinhush/README.md

 ## Can I mine BTCH?

-Mining does not create new money, but yes, you can earn small amounts of BTCH by helping confirm blocks, you simply add `-gen` when you start things up:
+Mining does get a "block reward", but yes, you can earn small amounts of BTCH by helping confirm blocks, you simply add `-gen` when you start things up:

 ```
 ./src/komodod -ac_name=BTCH -ac_supply=20998641 -addnode=78.47.196.146 -gen &> btch.log &
 ```
 Note that this will send each bit of earnings you make to a new address, which is not great.
-Set a `mineraddress=taddr` in your BTCH.conf to have it all go to one address
+Set a `mineraddress=taddr` in your BTCH.conf to have it all go to one address.
+The amount you earn will be variable, as it is 0.0001 BTCH + the fees of the transactions in that block.
+Also remember that KMD Asset chains have "on demand" blocks, so if no transactions happen, no block occurs and hence no confirmation rewards.